SadraZg/PythonProjects/README.md

 LinkedList:
 --
 Implemented linked list in Python from scratch.
 Currently, the class contains is_empty(), insert_first(), delete_first(), reverse(), and print_list() functions.

+Stack:
+--
+Implemented Stack using my LinkedList module in Python.
+Currently, the class contains is_empty(), push(), pop(), and print_stack() functions.
+I've implemented the stack using Python built-in functions as well.